How & Where to Vote

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-You can vote in person at your town clerk’s office from no later than 45 days before the election to Nov.
-7th., using an absentee ballot.
+You can vote in person at your town clerk’s office from January 18th to March 2nd, using an absentee ballot.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
-7th.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than March 2nd.
+Then, when you complete your absentee ballot, it must be received by 7 pm on election day, March 3rd.

 Voter ID + Eligibility for Vermont

 Do Voters Need ID?

 - First time voters need ID

 Find out more about your rights in Vermont.

 - You can vote at age 17 in primary elections if you're 18 by the general election